-Again, at this time, there is no evidence that your information has been misused.
-However, we encourage you to take full advantage of this service offering.
-IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.

-Enclosed with this letter is additional information regarding the resources available to you, and the steps that you can take to further protect your personal information.
+We have no evidence that any of your personal information has been or will be misused in any manner.
+However, we encourage you to remain vigilant in protecting your personal information.
+Enclosed you will find additional information regarding the resources available to you, and the steps that you can take to further protect your personal information.